flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 !!! tip ""
     *Affected versions: Stable, Development*

-    This is reported to be fixed by Asobo in current patch - **World Update 6**.
+### MSFS

 The effects of non-standard day pressure and temperature on altitude in MSFS were inaccurate during *Sim Update 5* affecting the following:

 - In game ATC may still see you at a different altitude than what you see in the flight deck.
     - **Workaround:** Climb or descend a couple hundred feet at a time until the in game ATC stops requesting you to climb or descend.

+!!! info ""
+    This is reported to be fixed by Asobo in current patch - **World Update 6**.

+### VATSIM

-- VATSIM controllers may also see ou at a different altitude when you are below the transition altitude.
+- VATSIM controllers may also see you at a different altitude when you are below the transition altitude.
 We recommend including a note on your flight plan that you are using MSFS.

 !!! info ""
     VATSIM software is being modified to remedy this.